eser/stack/README.md

 # Intro

-✖️ **cool** is an ecosystem delivering practices, philosophy and portability.
+✖️ **cool** is an ecosystem designed to promote best practices, a specific philosophy, and enhanced portability across different platforms.

-cool consists of a set of **component**s that are designed to be used together.
-These sub-components enable developers to abstract their codes for better portability between platforms.
-Encourages ones to write codes once in functional approach, then run on mainstream environments such as cli, bot platforms, cloud-function runtimes and web apis.
+It is comprised of various sub-**component**s, each designed to work harmoniously together, allowing developers to abstract their code for better portability across different platforms.
+This encourages a functional programming approach, enabling code to be written once and then run on various mainstream environments such as CLI, bot platforms, cloud-function runtimes, and web APIs.

 # ⚙ Components